confluentinc/ksql/docs/quickstart/quickstart-non-docker.md

 See the steps below to generate data to the Kafka cluster.

 ## Produce topic data
-Minimally, to use the [quick start exercises](/docs/quickstart#quick-start), you must run the following steps in your terminal to produce data to the Kafka topics `pageviews` and `users`.
+Minimally, to use the [quick start exercises](/docs/quickstart#quick-start), you must run the following steps to produce data to the Kafka topics `pageviews` and `users`.

 1. Produce Kafka data to the `pageviews` topic using the data generator.
 The following example continuously generates data with a value in DELIMITED format.